Identifying Preferences in the Clientele of a Coffeehouse

 • Github: View the repository

 A local barista, Cocoon Coffee & More, commissioned me to analyze their sales data.
 At the client’s request, I visualized overall sales per quarter and the sales of cocktails in the summer of 2021.
-This provided the client with more detailed insights than their current cash register system could offer.
-I also performed a Market Basket Analysis to identify products that are frequently purchased together.
-This indicated that customers who buy pastries often also purchase cappuccinos or coffee.
+This provided the client with more insight into their sales than their current cash register system could offer.
+I also performed a Market Basket Analysis to identify products that are often bought together.
+This showed that customers who buy pastries often also buy cappuccino or coffee.

 Project Requirements